On the heapability of finite partial orders: Preliminaries

 \begin{proposition} The minimum number of partition classes of $J$ into pairwise disjoint intervals is equal to the maximum number of pairwise intersecting intervals in $J$. \end{proposition}

 Of course, the first quantity in Proposition~\ref{gallai1} is nothing but the 1-width of the partial order $\leq$ on intervals.
-As for random permutations (the well-known {\em Ulam-Hamersley problem} \cite{logan1977variational,vershik1977asymptotics}), the scaling of (the expected value of) this parameter for sets $R$ of $n$ random intervals has been settled and has the form \cite{justicz1990random}
+The scaling of (the expected value of) this parameter for sets $R$ of $n$ random intervals has the form (\cite{justicz1990random})